Introduction

 Winter

-The Abel Tasman Coast Track can be walked all year but in winter temperatures are cooler.
+The Abel Tasman Coast Track can be walked all year and is busiest from October to April.
+Winter is generally quiet, with fewer insects, calmer water, cooler temperatures and shorter daylight hours.
 All huts have heating.
 Campsites that get good afternoon sun are Anchorage, Bark Bay, Mosquito Bay, Awaroa and Tōtaranui.

 Supplies